 Dubia roach growth is predictable, and you can use this to your advantage.
 Knowing their growth rate can help prospective home breeders plan ahead and set reasonable expectations for their colony’s future.
-Because Dubia roach growth depends on environmental conditions, knowing how fast (or slow) they should be growing can also help you fine-tune their environment as well as identify and solve nutritional, general health, and other issues when they arise rather than going months or years without knowing a problem existed.
+Because Dubia roach growth depends on environmental conditions, knowing how fast (or slow) they should be growing can also help you fine-tune their current environment as well as identify and solve nutritional, general health, and other issues as they arise rather than going weeks or months without even knowing a problem existed.

-Conversely, when starting from a position of inadequacy, these things can increase the rate of growth.
+Conversely, when starting from a position of inadequacy, improving these things can increase the rate of growth.
 This is of particular importance to Dubia breeders, and is the point of this post.

 The following are the average number of weeks Dubia roaches take to complete their seven instars.
 This is based on our experience with colony temperatures between 80ºF & 90ºF.